linagora/tmail-flutter/docs/adr/0070-sync-strategy-disappearing-emails.md

 1. **Reliability:** Directly addresses the "disappearing email" bug, ensuring users always see their actual messages.
 2. **User Experience:** Eliminates the need for users to perform a disruptive Logout/Login cycle to restore their view.
 3. **Maintainability:** By externalizing the logic to an environment variable (`FORCE_EMAIL_QUERY`), we allow DevOps/Developers to toggle query behaviors in different environments without altering source code.
-4. **Clarity:** clearly defines what "Refresh" implies for the system (Clear Cache vs. Delta Update).
+4. **Clarity:** Clearly defines what "Refresh" implies for the system (Clear Cache vs. Delta Update).
 ### Negative

 1. **Performance Overhead:** Forcing a `clear cache` on the UI Refresh button is more resource-intensive than a delta update, potentially leading to slightly longer loading spinners for users with large mailboxes.